Frequently Asked Questions

 Non-University guests are strictly prohibited in all residence halls.

-Campus tours for prospective students and their families have resumed as of June 29.
+Campus tours for prospective students and their families are available by appointment.

 - The number of guests on tours is limited.